NickG-Math/Mackey/Doc.md

 * I recommend the following compiler options (GCC, Clang): <CODE>-O3 -funroll-loops -march=native </CODE>
 * For safety you can use -fsanitize=signed-integer-overflow that checks for integer overflow at minimum performance cost.
-More generally -fsanitize=undefined can be used to check for all undefined behavior at a much greater performance hit (about 10x slower).
+For extra safety, -fsanitize=integer checks all kinds of unwanted integer behavior (eg unsigned overflow) at a slightly higher cost.
+More generally -fsanitize=undefined can be used to check for all undefined behavior (and more) at a much greater performance hit (about 10x slower).
 * See this <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page#Compiler_support">page</a> for compiler options regarding Eigen.
 * If OpenMP support is desired use ```-fopenmp```.